ph4n70mr1ddl3r/profile/_bmad-output/implementation-artifacts/2-4-broadcast-user-leave-notifications.md

 - AC#4: ✅ Multiple leaves handled correctly (per-departure notifications)
 - AC#5: ✅ Selected recipient cleared when they leave (already implemented in Story 2.2)

-**Story Status:** All acceptance criteria met, all tasks complete, ready for review.
+**Story Status:** All acceptance criteria verified and completed, story ready for deployment.